hcatic/CS506/README.md

 ## Description of the Project

-This project aims to help potential Airbnb hosts identify the best locations and property types in New York City (NYC) to maximize their return on investment (ROI).
-By analyzing the Airbnb Open Data—which includes detailed information about listings, hosts, and pricing—we will develop models to predict potential rental income and occupancy rates.
+This project aims to help potential Airbnb hosts identify the best locations and property types in New York City (NYC) to maximize their income.
+By analyzing the Airbnb Open Data—which includes detailed information about listings, hosts, and pricing—we will develop models to predict predict rental costs based on listing features.
 This analysis will provide data-driven recommendations for investors looking to enter the Airbnb market in NYC.

 ## Clear Goals

 ### Primary Goal

-- **Recommend optimal neighborhoods and property types in NYC for hosting on Airbnb to maximize ROI.**
+- **Predict rental income based on listing features in NYC.**

 ### Secondary Goals